sapegin/richtypo.js/Readme.md

 - Rules for English and Russian languages
 - Non-breaking spaces after prepositions and conjunctions, before em-dash, etc.
 - `<nobr>` for words with hyphens
-- CSS classes for ampersands and hanging punctuation
+- CSS classes for ampersands
 - `<abbr>` for abbreviations
 - Takes care of your HTML tags
 - Simple typographer (quotes, em-dash, etc.) for user generated content (like comments)